KosmosisDire/TeammateRevive/README.md

 This is a new optional game mode which fleshes out the experience with more difficulty and revival mechanics.
 There are a number of under the hood things to make the whole system balanced and adjust to player skill.

-### **Reviving**

-Reviving is the same, but after you revive someone you will be linked to that player for a time.
-This just means that you helped revive the player, and this will effect things under the hood.

 ### **Death Curse**

 ![Death Curse Icon](https://raw.githubusercontent.com/KosmosisDire/TeammateRevive/main/readme/curse.png?)

-When a player is revived, they will receive the **Death Curse**, along with one random other linked player. **Death Curse** is a debuff that reduces **Max HP/ Shield** simmilar to Shaped Glass.
+When a player is revived, they will receive the **Death Curse**, along with one other random player who helped revive. **Death Curse** is a debuff that reduces **Max HP/ Shield** simmilar to Shaped Glass.
 These debuffs will stack!

 ### **Charon's Obol**
 ![Charon's Obol](https://raw.githubusercontent.com/KosmosisDire/TeammateRevive/main/readme/obol.png?)